 My child only chatted online with a predator on Roblox.
 Do I still qualify for the lawsuit?

 Possibly yes.
 Online grooming, sextortion, exposure to explicit content, and adult coercion all form the basis for many of the cases in MDL 3166.
-The legal team will review the specific facts of what happened to your child during the free case review.
+A licensed attorney can review the specific facts of what happened to your child.

 How much could a Roblox lawsuit settlement be worth?

 Settlement amounts vary based on the specific facts of each case and applicable state law.
 Past results do not guarantee a similar outcome, and some cases result in no recovery.
-The legal team will give you a realistic expectation based on your facts during the case review.
+A licensed attorney can give you a realistic expectation based on your facts.

 Is FileYourClaim.co a law firm?